Learning Color Equivariant Representations: Experiments

-We evaluate the performance of our models in the presence of global hue shifts on a classification dataset derived from MNIST \cite{lecun2010mnist}.
-The dataset consists of 70k examples, 60k of which are used for training and 10k of which are used for testing.

-To test the performance of our models, we partition the testing dataset into two subsets: an in-distribution testing set and an out-of-distribution testing set.
-In the training set and in-distribution testing set, denoted subset $A$, digits are colored with a randomly selected hue between $0^{\circ}$ and $240^{\circ}$ (see Figure \ref{fig:exp_mnist_train}).
-In the out-of-distribution testing set, subset $B$, digits are colored with a randomly selected hue between $240^{\circ}$ and $360^{\circ}$ (see Figure \ref{fig:exp_mnist_test}).
+We demonstrate improved generalization to global hue-shifts and higher sample efficiency compared to a conventional CNN model with a similar number of parameters on our Hue-shift MNIST dataset.
+Our dataset is a variation of MNIST \citep{lecun1998gradient} with 60k training examples and 10k test examples classified into one of 10 categories.
+Additional details are provided in Appendix \ref{sec:hue-shift_MNIST}.

-Model performance is reported in Table~\ref{tab:exp_mnist}.
-On the in-distribution test case ($A$/$A$), the performance of our hue-equivariant models (Hue-x) and the conventional model (Z2CNN) are comparable.
-On the out-of-distribution test case ($A$/$B$), the performance of our hue-equivariant models is preserved, while the performance of the conventional model deteriorates significantly.
+\textbf{Generalization to global hue-shift.} The generalization performance of our hue-equivariant models, Hue-$N$ ($N$ indicates the order of the discrete hue group), and a conventional CNN model, Z2CNN~\citep{cohen2016group}, are reported in Table~\ref{tab:exp_mnist}.
+On the in-distribution test case ($A$/$A$), the performance of our model and the conventional CNN model are comparable.
+However, on the out-of-distribution test case ($A$/$B$), the performance of our model is preserved, while the performance of the conventional CNN model deteriorates significantly.

 The performance gap on the out-of-distribution test case can be attributed to the difference in internal representation structure.
-To understand this better, we generate feature representation trajectories in the penultimate layer of our network and the baseline architecture.
-Feature representation trajectories are generated by continuously varying the hue of an input image, and visualized using tSNE projection (see Figure~\ref{fig:CNN_action}).
-For the baseline architecture, the trajectories of different digits overlap for some hues (Figure~\ref{fig:Z2CNN_action}).
-For our model, the trajectories of different digits are confined to separate clusters (Figure~\ref{fig:HGCNN_action}).
+To understand this better, we generate feature representation trajectories in the penultimate layer of our network and the baseline architecture by continuously varying the hue of an input image.
+We then visualize these trajectories using tSNE~\citep{JMLR:v9:vandermaaten08a} projection (see Figure~\ref{fig:CNN_action}).
+For the baseline architecture, the trajectories of different digits overlap for some hues (Figure~\ref{fig:Z2CNN_action}), but for our model, the trajectories of different digits are confined to separate clusters (Figure~\ref{fig:HGCNN_action}).

-We also compare our model to the hue-equivariant (CEConv), and hybrid network (CEConv-2) proposed in~\cite{robertcolor}.
-With the same hue discretization (i.e., $N=3$), our model performs comparably with the baseline hue-equivariant model, and out performs the baseline hybrid model.
-We investigate differences in the internal representations of our model, the conventional architecture, and the baseline hybrid model in Figure~\ref{fig:hybrid-nonequivariant}.
-For each network, we visualize the feature maps generated for a hue rotated input.
-For a hue discretization of $N=3$, the network feature maps have three channels and can be visualized as an RGB image.
-Only the feature maps of our network shift predictably in response to hue shifts of the input.